 Welcome to OCERS, the Orange County Employees Retirement System.
-For more than 70 years, OCERS has been providing retirement, death, disability, and cost-of-living benefits to employees of the County and certain districts.
+For 75 years, OCERS has been providing retirement, death, disability, and cost-of-living benefits to employees of the County and certain districts.
 Our services begin the moment a new hire becomes an OCERS member and continue throughout the member’s career and retirement.
 We are driven by our Mission, Vision and Values:

 Mission: We provide secure retirement and disability benefits with the highest standards of excellence